 However, I don’t want to steer you in the wrong direction.
 I believe that when it comes to skincare we must worth with both western and eastern (holistic) practices.
 And that means at least for me that I believe in topical antibiotics for our skin.
 I, however, do not believe in taking antibiotics orally for skin because that causes more yeast in the gut.

 I use a topical antibiotic for my face called Clindamycin lotion.
 It’s a super low dosage, but it really helps my skin.
-On top of that antibiotic cream that I use once a day, I also use an aloe mask monthly and this Easy Peasy DIY Turmeric Mask as needed, or whenever I see fit (like right now as I update this post).
+On top of that antibiotic cream that I use once a day, I also use an aloe mask monthly and this Easy Peasy DIY Turmeric Mask as needed.

 I saw a lot of masks on the internet using flours.
 But flour is processed and I wanted as little processing as possible to go into this mask.
 Meaning if the flour is processed it could potentially have run into wheat or gluten.
 Traces even.
-And I don’t need that on my face.
-If you are Celiac, you don’t need that on your face either.
+And I don’t need that on my face and you don’t need that on yours.

-So I went super natural.
-I took light olive oil which is anti-bacterial and used for craddle cap on babies (so you know it’s safe), alongside the turmeric.
+I took cold-pressed, extra virgin olive oil which is anti-bacterial and used for cradle cap on babies (so you know it’s safe), alongside the turmeric.
 That’s it.

 It will make your skin feel so soft and smooth!
 And you’ll feel a glow the more you use it.
-You’ll notice a difference.
+You’ll notice a difference, trust me!